zelalems/RubyProjects/README.md

 # RubyProjects
-this is Zee on the way to progress.
-I know God is me (even though my friends behave funny).
+This is Zee on the way to progress.
+I know God is with me (even though my friends behave funny).